 Fig. 4: After simulated shim removal of 8 mils at right feet of Machine B

-We then proceeded simulate removing shims out the left feet of the middle machine (Machine B) and determined that by removing 10 mils it would be possible to get the alignment at Coupling One within tolerances while still maintaining an in-tolerance condition at Coupling Two.
+We then proceeded to simulate removing shims out the left feet of the middle machine (Machine B) and determined that by removing 10 mils it would be possible to get the alignment at Coupling One within tolerances while still maintaining an in-tolerance condition at Coupling Two.
 Figure 5 shows that screen:

 Figure 5: After simulated shim removal of 10 mils at left feet of Machine B

-Shimming was executed as suggested by the Move Simulator and after one shim change and one horizontal correction new readings were taken and the alignment results shown in Figure 6 obtained:
+Shimming was executed as suggested by the Move Simulator and after one shim change and one horizontal correction new readings were taken and the alignment results shown in Figure 6 were obtained:

 Figure 6: Final alignment after just one shim change and horizontal move of Machine B